-Installing a car battery is very simple that you can perform it as long as you are strong enough to lift the battery which usually weights about 40 pounds depending on its size.
-You can save both money and time by installing the car battery by yourself.
-Though some places offer free battery installation when you purchase the battery from them, the process takes lot of time.
+Installing a car battery is very simple and you can perform it as long as you are strong enough to lift the battery which usually weighs about 40 pounds depending on its size.
+You can save both money and time by installing the car battery yourself.
+Though some places offer free battery installation when you purchase the battery from them, the process takes a lot of time.
 So, it is better you do it yourself.
-Following is the detailed guide on how to install car battery.
+Following is a detailed guide on how to install a car battery.

 1. Preparing For The Battery Installation